HEALTH SCIENCES

 Optional Program courses for the Senior Year:

-Structured Learning Experience (SLE)
+Structured Learning Experience (SLE) Grade 12 Credits: 5

 Prerequisite: See Grade: 9-11 progression

-Work-based Learning is an experiential, supervised, in depth learning experience aligned to the New Jersey Student Learning Standards that are designed to offer all students the opportunity to fully explore career interests and develop workplace readiness skills.
+Work-based Learning is an experiential, supervised, in-depth learning experience aligned to the New Jersey Student Learning Standards that are designed to offer all students the opportunity to fully explore career interests and develop workplace readiness skills.
 This course will cover basic areas of employability skills, workplace readiness and employment equity.
 Students will develop employability skills, complete job applications, prepare professional portfolios and participate in mock interviews to develop their skills in preparation for a WBL.
 Examples of WBLs include community service, service learning, volunteering, job shadowing, paid/unpaid internships and cooperative education experiences.
-Students that participate in this course will earn OSHA 10 training, Rutgers PPE Certification as well as BLS (basic life support) Certification through the American Heart Association.
+Students who participate in this course will earn OSHA 10 training, Rutgers PPE Certification as well as BLS (basic life support) Certification through the American Heart Association.